rckmnt/pui-assignment-4/README.md

-PUI A3: Web Basics
+PUI A4: JS Shopping Cart
 ========

-This repository is a basic site of three base html pages and css.
+This repository is a basic site of four base html pages, css, and a shopping cart.

 ## Some things I learned, some trouble points

-* Using git from the command line in OSX is not bad and from Windows it's actually ok too.
-* It's a pain to go back and reorganize your CSS if you just do it willy-nilly and need to refactor later.
-* Different browsers and different computers seem to have different css settings baked in.
-For example, Chrome on my laptop rendered all fine, but Chrome on my desktop has some 'a web-kit link' enabled by default and made the site look awful, so I had to include that one property just in case.
+* It gets messy mizing jQuery and JS sometimes.
+* Reusable functions are your friends.
 * Things just look different in different browsers.
+* jQuery is way shorter and easier.
-* I totally see why CMS's are the way to go.
-This assignment brought me back to the Dreamweaver days.
+* I totally see why there are a million JS libraries today after writing all this myself.

 That's it.
 Thanks, Scott